What are the issues that matter to you?

 Liberty is leading the way in training students — from all academic fields — in areas like disaster relief, anti-human trafficking, orphan care, food and water distribution, and poverty alleviation.

-Learn about our recent crisis response trips and how you can be involved bringing tangible help and healing to victims of unexpected disasters.
+Learn about our recent crisis response trips and how you can be involved in bringing tangible help and healing to victims of unexpected disasters.

 The Value of Volunteering